polymorphine/container/README.md

 ### Call stack tracking and circular reference protection

-Calling `ContainerSetup::container()` method with `true` parameter will instantiate [`TrackingRecordContainer`](src/TrackingRecordContainer.php) that will track called dependencies - throw exceptions with appended path of used references to exception messages and throw `CircularReferenceException` when subsequent call would try to retrieve currently created record.
+Calling `ContainerSetup::container()` method with `true` parameter will instantiate container with call stack tracking that will throw exceptions with appended path of used references to exception messages and throw `CircularReferenceException` when subsequent call would try to retrieve currently created record.

 This feature may help to locate errors in composition structure, but it comes with performance cost, so it should be treated as **development tool**.